beet-software/dorm/dorm_sqlite_database/README.md

 }
 ~~~

-The application owns the database and decides when schema or migration SQL is
-executed.
-The engine does not create a schema automatically.
+The application owns the database and decides when schema changes are applied.
+Use `SqliteMigrationAdapter` from `dorm_migrations` for ordered portable migrations.
+It groups a migration with its history record in the database transaction when the provider honors it; the engine does not create a schema automatically.
+See the [migration guide](https://ezgrs.github.io/dorm/operations/using-migrations/).

 ## Identities, filters, pages, and relationships